Influence of insect and microalgae feeds on meat quality

-Category: Climate Hits: 3Worldwide there is growing demand for animal products for human nutrition, despite the popularity of plant-based diets.
+Category: Environment Hits: 0Worldwide there is growing demand for animal products for human nutrition, despite the popularity of plant-based diets.
 This means more feed is needed for animals.
 Future feedstuffs will need to be produced without exacerbating deforestation.
 Insects and microalgae are up-and-coming sectors to meet protein demands for humans and animals.
 Therefore, researchers nvestigated whether these alternative protein sources alter meat quality.

 Read more https://www.sciencedaily.com/releases/2020/07/200701134246.htm